What is Orthorexia Nervosa? Obsessions with Food 101

 Due to the compulsive nature of the eating behaviors and the mental preoccupation, it is very emotionally taxing.
 It can substantially impact social, academic, and vocational functioning.
 People with orthorexia often tie their self-worth to how well they stick to their healthy eating habits, and it can be nearly all they think about.

-Body image, self-worth, identity, and happiness can all become dependent on their self-defined eating habits.
 When these rules are “broken” it can cause severe emotional distress.
-Though there is limited research on the effects of ON, since it’s not an official diagnosis, the disorder will likely lead to many of the same negative health effects as other eating disorders.
+Though there is limited research on the effects and side effects of orthorexia nervosa, the disorder will likely lead to many of the same negative health effects as other eating disorders.

-Physically, orthorexia may cause severe weight loss (leading to malnutrition and other complications).
 Restrictive eating may cause medical complications such as anemia or an abnormally slow heart.
 If you’re malnourished, that can lead to digestion issues, weakness, lowered immunity, and more.
 [13]

-Like other eating disorders, orthorexia is best treated with a multidisciplinary team approach.
 It’s always best to consult with a physician, since any eating disorder can have a major impact on your physical health.
 It’s also best to loop in a psychotherapist and holistic nutritionist or dietician to assess eating patterns.

-Of course, the amount of treatment needed depends on the severity of the illness, and this can change from person to person.
 If someone has lost a substantial amount of weight, they should speak with a doctor ASAP and consider hospitalization.
 Most of the time, an outpatient setting for eating disorder treatment will suffice.

 While in outpatient treatment, a psychotherapist might use cognitive behavioral therapy (CBT) to address the perfectionism and irrational thought patterns of someone with orthorexia.
 Exposure and response prevention (ERP) may also be beneficial in that it could reduce the OCD behaviors associated with ON.

-Additionally, relaxation techniques and mindfulness may help reduce mealtime anxiety.
-Psychoeducation is another important treatment for ON, as it may help correct inaccurate beliefs about “healthy” vs “unhealthy” foods and eating.
-Since all of these interventions may be helpful to someone with ON, it is best that treatment includes a holistic approach, pulling from more than one therapeutic approach.
+Since all of these interventions may be helpful to someone with orthorexia nervosa, it is best that treatment includes a holistic approach, pulling from more than one therapeutic approach.
 [14]

-If you struggle with orthorexia, it’s time to ask for help.
-Ask yourself: do you exhibit any of these symptoms?
-Are you obsessing over healthy eating a little too much?
 Remember: it’s great to strive for health, but you need to be careful not to become “obsessed” with healthy living or healthy eating.
-Strive for an 80/20 balance for both your physical and mental health.

-You can also learn more from organizations like the Eating Disorders Association and the National Eating Disorders Association which provide great resources and support.
+You can also learn more from organizations like the Eating Disorders Association, and the National Eating Disorders Association which provide great resources and support.
 Cheers to feeling empowered to make nourishing food choices without overwhelm or fear.

-Did you know this about orthorexia?
+Did you know this about orthorexia nervosa?

 Let me know your thoughts and key takeaways in the comments below!